React-ish iOS Apps: A Tutorial

 }

-We'll try and make some vaguely real: we'll call an API, get a response, show a loading screen while fetching, show the results in a list and allow users to open items.
+We'll try and make something vaguely real: we'll call an API, get a response, show a loading screen while fetching, show the results in a list, and allow users to open items.

-The resulting code is very naturally structured and re-usable.
-Testing should be very simple and remain decoupled from actual UI.
+The resulting code is very naturally structured and reusable.
+Testing should be very simple and remain decoupled from the actual UI.

-I set up an enum for concisely, clearly and only-correctly(!) modelling the state:
+I set up an enum for concisely, clearly, and only-correctly(!) modeling the state:

 enum APIData {